Bluewater Pathways Expedition 2026: Beneath the Surface of a Bluewater Corridor

 reporting marine and birdlife sightings to global open-source databases using tools such as iNaturalist and Happy Whale and others.

-Together, we’ll explore how this corridor connects Aotearoa to the wider South Pacific — part of a much larger system shaped by species moving through vast bluewater corridors.
+Together, we’ll explore how this corridor connects Aotearoa to the wider South Pacific — part of a much larger system shaped by species moving through vast bluewater pathways.

 Why It Matters